 The 2019 CIP indicates two alternatives to provide redundancy of the Town's water supply.
 The first is developing the Town's water rights along the Eagle River.
 The second is to consider an interconnect by pipeline to the Eagle River Water and Sanitation District's (ERWSD) system near Dowd Junction.
-This second option has experienced public opposition and recently ERWSD stated that an interconnect was no longer an option.
+This second option is not viable due to public opposition and lack of support from Town Council.

-Another potential segment of the Town's water system is Bolts Lake.
-Bolts Lake is the site of a reservoir located south of Minturn and above the town.
+Another alternative to improve redundancy in the Town's water supply is Bolts Lake.
+Bolts Lake is the site of a reservoir located south of Minturn and above the Town.
 The lake has been dry in recent years, as the dam was determined to be unsafe and breached.
-Recently, ERWSD has purchased Bolts Lake and intends to evaluate it for future improvements as a raw water storage site for the District.
-The Town of Minturn has an intergovernmental agreement with the ERWSD and there could be benefits to the Town of Minturn from raw water storage development at Bolts Lake in the future.
+Recently, the Eagle River Water and Sanitation District has purchased Bolts Lake and intends to evaluate it for future improvements as a raw water storage site for the District.
+The Town of Minturn has an intergovernmental agreement with the Eagle River Water and Sanitation District and there could be benefits to the Town of Minturn from raw water storage development at Bolts Lake in the future.
 At this time, since plans for Bolts Lake are still being developed, the lake is not identified as part of the Town's water system.
-The lake itself would not be a source of water; this would require substantial permitting and physical upgrades to the site.
+Although the lake itself would not be a source of water, the use of the lake as a raw water storage facility could provide an alternative water source to Cross Creek or the Eagle River if those sources were ever contaminated by a spill.
+In this way, the Bolts Lake reservoir could support the redundancy of the Town's water system.
+By the same reasoning, the reservoir would also increase the Town's resiliency to drought.